socialize/socialize-sdk-android/sdk/doc/sphinx/source/facebook.rst

 Introduction
 ------------

-It is strongly recommended that users be able to authenticate with Facebook and/or Twitter when using Socialize so as to maximize the exposure, and promotion of your app.
+It is strongly recommended that users be able to authenticate with Facebook when using Socialize so as to maximize the exposure, and promotion of your app.

 This provides significant benefits to both your application, and your users including:

 1. Improved user experience through personalized comments
 2. Automatic profile creation (user name and profile picture)
-3. Ability to automatically post user comments and likes to Facebook and/or Twitter
+3. Ability to automatically post user comments and likes to Facebook
-4. Promotes your app on Facebook and/or Twitter by associating your app with comments/tweets
+4. Promotes your app on Facebook by associating your app with comments

 To add Facebook authentication, you'll need a Facebook App ID.
 If you already have a Facebook app, you can skip this section.